-To locate Testing Bodies accredited to test to a particular Standard, the first step is to identify the Standard number you want your product tested to.
+To locate testing bodies accredited to test to a particular standard, the first step is to identify the standard designation (AS number) you want your product tested to.

-Once you have the Standard number you wish to test to, a list of Australian test laboratories is available from the National Association of Testing Authorities, Australia (NATA).
+Once you have the designation (AS number) you wish to test to, a list of Australian test laboratories is available from the National Association of Testing Authorities, Australia (NATA).

 I am interested in importing a product into Australia.
 How do I find out if it needs to be certified to particular Standards before being imported and offered for sale?

-Information on requirements that apply to imported products (such as whether they need to be certified as meeting particular Standards) can be obtained from government organisations that administer these requirements.
+Information on requirements that apply to imported products can be obtained from government organisations that administer these requirements.

-SAI Global InfoStore can assist you with sales of Standards, however we are unable to advise if the product you are importing meets any mandatory requirements.
+We are unable to advise if the product you are importing needs to meet any mandatory requirements.

 I want to get my product certified for export.
 How do I go about this?

 Export requirements are generally set by the country you are exporting to.
 Standards Australia does not have information on export requirements.

 The Australian Trade Commission 'Austrade' may offer assistance to exporters in Australia.

 Is there an international equivalent to the Australian Standard I am looking at?